Glossary of terms

 Reasonable and customary (R&C).
 "Reasonable and customary" refers to the predetermined allowable limits used by insurers to limit the maximum amount they'll pay for a service based on their contract with you.
 Please note that Mayo Clinic doesn't accept predetermined health-insurance payment amounts for health plans with which it doesn't participate.
 R&C also may be known as allowable or UCR.

 Secondary insurance company.
 This is the insurance company responsible for processing the claim after the primary insurance determines what it will pay.

 Self-insured or self-funded plan.
 This is a health plan in which an employer, rather than an insurance company or managed care plan, assumes risk for medical costs.
-Under ERISA, self-funded plans are exempt from state laws and regulations covering such things as premium taxes and mandatory benefits.
+Under the Employee Retirement Income Security Act (ERISA), self-funded plans are exempt from state laws and regulations covering such things as premium taxes and mandatory benefits.
 Self-funded plans often contract with insurance companies or third party administrators (TPAs) to administer the benefits.

 Skilled nursing facility (SNF).
 Skilled nursing facilities generally are institutions for recovery (convalescence).
 A skilled nursing facility provides a high level of specialized care for long-term or acute illness.
 It's an alternative to extended hospital stays, although a hospital may contain a skilled nursing unit.

 Supplemental insurance.
 This is any private health insurance plan held by a Medicare or commercial beneficiary, including Medigap policies or post-retirement benefits.
 Supplemental insurance usually pays the deductible or copay and sometimes will pay the entire bill when primary insurance benefits have reached their limit.